-About us - Regional Project Energy Security and Climate Change Asia-Pacific (RECAP)
+About us - Regional Programme Energy Security and Climate Change in Asia and the Pacific

-The Konrad-Adenauer-Stiftung (KAS) is a political foundation.
+The Konrad-Adenauer-Stiftung (KAS) is a think tank.
 In Germany, 16 regional offices offer a wide variety of civic education conferences and events.
 Our offices abroad are in charge of over 200 projects in more than 120 countries.
 The foundation’s headquarters are situated in Sankt Augustin near Bonn, and also in Berlin.
 There, an additional conference center, named “The Academy”, was opened in 1998.

 We are proud to bear the name of Konrad Adenauer.
 The first chancellor of the Federal Republic of Germany’s name and principles are our guidelines, duty, and obligation.
 Established in 1955 as “Society for Christian-Democratic Civic Education”, the Foundation took on the name of the first Federal Chancellor in 1964.